 About Paper Bento

-I was born and raised in Japan, where high-quality stationery isn't a luxury—it's just what you find at any convenience store, bookstore, or stationery shop.
-The smooth glide of a ballpoint-ink pen, the perfect fountain pen paper, the thoughtful design of every tool—I grew up taking it all for granted.
+I was born and raised in Japan, where high-quality stationery isn’t a luxury.
+It’s just what you find at any convenience store, bookstore, or neighborhood stationery shop.
+Smooth-gliding ballpoint pens, fountain-pen-friendly paper, tools designed with quiet thoughtfulness.
+I grew up surrounded by them, without ever thinking twice.

 Then I moved abroad.

-Suddenly, the pens I'd used daily were nowhere to be found.
-The notebooks that never bled through became rare treasures.
-I found myself hoarding my favorite items, treating them like precious artifacts because replacing them meant waiting for my next trip back to Japan.
+Suddenly, the pens I’d used every day were nowhere to be found.
+Notebooks that never bled through became rare treasures.
+I started hoarding my favorites, treating them like precious artifacts.
+Because replacing them meant waiting for my next trip back to Japan.

-"Mottainai" (もったいない) - that Japanese sense of "too good to waste" - became my relationship with stationery.
-I couldn't bring myself to use my favorite pens freely because what would I do when they ran out?
+That’s when mottainai (もったいない), the Japanese sense of “too good to waste”, became my relationship with stationery.
+I hesitated to use my favorite tools freely.
+What if they ran out?
+What if I couldn’t find them again?

 The Suitcase Tradition